Spencer Steer Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.
+- The Phillies pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Phillies have the 28th-ranked team ERA across all MLB pitching staffs (6.21).
+- The Phillies have a 5.64 team ERA that ranks 27th among all MLB pitching staffs.

-- The Phillies rank 18th in baseball in home runs allowed (10 total, 1.4 per game).
+- Phillies pitchers combine to surrender 11 total home runs at a rate of 1.4 per game (to rank 18th in baseball).

-- Falter (0-1) gets the start for the Phillies, his second of the season.
+- Walker (0-1) starts for the Phillies, his second of the season.

-- The lefty last pitched on Sunday against the Texas Rangers, when he tossed 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- His last time out was on Monday against the New York Yankees, when the righty went 4 1/3 innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.